Elyse Penaluna: National team

 Penaluna made her debut with national team (the Opals) in a three-game test series against China in 2009.
 On 2 September 2009, she played in the return game against New Zealand women's national basketball team in the Oceania Championship in Canberra.
 In 2010, she played in the World Challenge Series against Japan women's national basketball team.
 The series was three games long, and one of the games was played in Geelong.
 She played in September 2011 three game Olympic qualification series against the New Zealand women's national basketball team.
 Her team won the first game.
 She was a major factor in the Australian's second game win where she scored 17 points.
 She played in a game against New Zealand in Brisbane that was part of the Oceania qualifying tournament for the Olympics.
 She did not start, but scored 19 points coming off the bench, 11 of which came in the third quarter.
-She also represented Australia at the 2011 Summer Universiade in Shenzen, China, where Australia took home a bronze medal, beating their opposition 66–56 in the bronze medal match.
+She also represented Australia at the 2011 Summer Universiade in Shenzhen, China, where Australia took home a bronze medal, beating their opposition 66–56 in the bronze medal match.
 She was named to the 2012 Australia women's national basketball team, but was later "ruled out through injury".